parallelvirtualcluster/docs/docs/deployment/provisioner.md

 ## Overview

-The purpose of the Provisioner API is to provide a convenient way for administrators to automate the creation of new virtual machines on the PVC cluster.
+The purpose of the Provisioner is to provide a convenient way for administrators to automate the creation of new virtual machines on the PVC cluster.

 The Provisioner allows the administrator to construct descriptions of VMs, called profiles, which include system resource specifications, network interfaces, disks, cloud-init userdata, and installation scripts.
 These profiles are highly modular, allowing the administrator to specify arbitrary combinations of the mentioned VM features with which to build new VMs.

 The provisioner supports creating VMs based off of installation scripts, by cloning existing volumes, and by uploading OVA image templates to the cluster.

-Examples in the following sections use the CLI exclusively for demonstration purposes.
-For details of the underlying API calls, please see the [API interface reference](/manuals/api-reference.html).

 Use of the PVC Provisioner is not required.
-Administrators can always perform their own installation tasks, and the provisioner is not specially integrated, calling various other API commands as though they were run from the CLI or API.
+Administrators can always perform their own installation tasks, and the provisioner is not specially integrated, calling various other commands as though they were run from the CLI or API.

 # PVC Provisioner concepts